stephensmitchell-forks/occt/dox/user_guides/xde/xde.md

 @figure{/user_guides/xde/images/xde_image004.png,"Assembly View",240}

-XDE defines the specific organization of the assembly content.
-Shapes are stored on sub-labels of label 0:1:1.
-There can be one or more roots (called free shapes) whether they are true trees or simple shapes.
-A shape can be considered to be an Assembly (such as AS1 under 0:1:1:1 in Figure1) if it is defined with Components (sub-shapes, located or not).

-*XCAFDoc_ShapeTool* is a tool that allows managing the Shape section of the XCAF document.
-This tool is implemented as an attribute and located at the root label of the shape section.

 @subsection occt_xde_1_4 Validation Properties Validation properties are geometric characteristics of Shapes (volume, centroid, surface area) written to STEP files by the sending system.
 These characteristics are read by the receiving system to validate the quality of the translation.
 This is done by comparing the values computed by the original system with the same values computed by the receiving system on the resulting model.